 What projects is Carr currently working on in Queensland?
 What is underway and what can we expect to see?

 We have an exciting portfolio of dual-discipline developments happening in the area.
-Some major mixed-use developments include The Windermere in Ascot, Teneriffe Banks with Kokoda Property, and another large masterplan project in Northshore, Hamilton.
+Some major mixed-use developments include Teneriffe Banks with Kokoda Property, a large masterplan project in Northshore, Hamilton, and The Windermere in Ascot, both with Silverstone Developments.
 We also have a number of other interior projects underway.
 Our recent launch of Carr’s Brisbane studio is a testament to our ground-level involvement in the region.

 What is it about Queensland’s urban and natural landscape that informs and engages our design?